BilalH123/IT_Support_Help_Desk/README.md

-# ITSupportHelpDesk
+# ITSupportHelpDesk project.
 A web-based application that allows users to send and view tickets.
+Allows you to experience a ticketing-system at both the user and IT Support ends.

 # Features
 - Allows user to send and view tickets.